Package-level declarations

 Link copied to clipboard

-A layer that requests images from OpenStreetMap servers.
+A layer that can visualize images from the OpenStreetMap servers.
 OpenStreetMap (OSM) is a project to create a free, publicly editable map of the world.
 This layer displays map content from https://www.openstreetmap.org/.

 Link copied to clipboard

-An instance of this class represents a layer that can visualize a point cloud layer.
+A layer that can visualize a point cloud layer.
 Point cloud layers provide fast display of large volumes of symbolized and filtered point cloud data.
-They are optimized for the display and sharing of many kinds of sensor data, including lidar.
+They are optimized for the display and sharing of many kinds of sensor data, including LiDAR.
+Layers of this type can only be displayed in a SceneView.

 Link copied to clipboard